localnerve/html-snapshots/README.md

   * **debug** {Object}
     > This options is only supported with the puppeteer browser script.
     + default: `{ flag: false, slowMo: 500 }`
     + Setting the `debug.flag` to true starts chrome in headed mode with devtools open. `debug.slowMo` is a time in milliseconds to reduce browser processing speed (larger numbers slows down chrome more).
+Recommended use is with a single problem page input using an Array source.

   * **useJQuery** {Boolean|Object|Function}
     > This option is only supported with the phantomjs browser script.